Congress of Leaders of World and Traditional Religions: 5th Congress

-6th Congress of Leaders of World and Traditional Religions
+6th Congress

-The 6th Congress of Leaders of World and Traditional Religions was held in Astana on October 10–11, 2018, and the theme was “Religious Leaders for a Safe World."
+The 6th Congress of Leaders of World and Traditional Religions was held in Astana between October 10 and 11, 2018, and the theme was “Religious Leaders for a Safe World."
 82 delegations from 46 countries participated in the sixth congress.
 Two plenary sessions and four breakout sessions were held at the forum.
 The themes of the sessions included: “Manifesto.
 The world in the 21st century as a Concept of Global Security”, “Religions in the Changing Geopolitics: New Opportunities for Mankind's Consolidation”, “Religion and Globalization: Challenges and Responses”, “Religious Leaders and Political Figures in Overcoming Extremism and Terrorism.”

 Kazakhstan President Nazarbayev spoke at the 6th Congress on October 10.
 He outlined his vision for the role of technology in spreading the message of peace.

-7th Congress of Leaders of World and Traditional Religions
+7th Congress

-The 7th Congress of Leaders of World and Traditional Religions was held in Astana (then known as Nur-Sultan) on 14–15 September 2022.
+The 7th Congress of Leaders of World and Traditional Religions was held in Astana between 14 and 15 September 2022.
 Pope Francis attended the 2022 event in person.
 According to Reuters, the Pope sought a meeting with Xi Jinping while both were in Kazakhstan but was declined.